15 December (Friday) – 31 December 2017 (Sunday)

 Green Power Teams with Four Primary Schools — Educate the Next Generation to build a More Beautiful World

 It is an important initiative to teach children at a young age to be creative and care for the environment.
 Having pioneered Hong Kong’s first drink carton recycling initiative, Green Power has collaborated with students from four local primary schools — S.K.H.
-Holy Cross Primary School, Pui Ching Primary School, Christian Alliance S. Y. Yeh Memorial Primary School, and HKCKLA Buddhist Ching Kok Lin Association School – to collect discarded cartons, work with the AaaM team to fold the drink cartons and implement them into Christmas trees at PMQ.
+Holy Cross Primary School, Pui Ching Primary School, Christian Alliance S. Y. Yeh Memorial Primary School, and HHCKLA Buddhist Ching Kok Lin Association School – to collect discarded cartons, work with the AaaM team to fold the drink cartons and implement them into Christmas trees at PMQ.

 In early December, PMQ and Little Green Feet Parent-Child Reading Club will tour around the city with a mobile cart and demonstrate a shared vision of enjoying holidays in environmental-friendly ways to the community, giving them a hands-on process of creations like how to fold a recycled drink carton into a Christmas tree leaf.
+You can also try one!
+(Demo video)

 “Christmas Zero Market” Providing Solutions for Sustainability